socketry/async/guides/asynchronous-tasks/readme.md

 - A background worker or batch processing job which is independent of any specific operation, and is lazily created.
 - A cache system which needs periodic expiration / revalidation of data/values.

-Bearing in mind, in all of the above cases, you may need to validate that the background task hasn't been stopped, e.g.
+Bear in mind, in all of the above cases, you may need to validate that the background task hasn't been stopped, e.g.

 ```ruby
 require 'async'